linnienaryshkin/langchain/aws/exam.md

 - Amazon SageMaker AI | build, train, and deploy machine learning models
   - SageMaker Model Cards | documentation of the model
   - SageMaker JumpStart | pre-trained, open source models
-  - SageMaker Ground Truth | label data for machine learning models
+  - SageMaker Ground Truth | creation of high-quality labeled datasets by incorporating human feedback in the labeling process, which can be used to improve reinforcement learning models
   - SageMaker Canvas | build machine learning models without writing code
   - SageMaker Studio | IDE for machine learning
   - SageMaker Clarify | explain the model's decisions and detect bias